rsocket/rsocket/Protocol.md

 * __Minor Version__: (16 bits = max value 65,535) Unsigned 16-bit integer of Minor version number of the protocol.
 * __Resume Identification Token Length__: (16 bits = max value 65,535) Unsigned 16-bit integer of Resume Identification Token Length in bytes.
 * __Resume Identification Token__: Token used for client resume identification.
 Same Resume Identification used in the initial SETUP by the client.
 * __Last Received Server Position__: (63 bits = max value 2^63-1) Unsigned 63-bit long of the last implied position the client received from the server.
-Value MUST be >= 0.
 * __First Available Client Position__: (63 bits = max value 2^63-1) Unsigned 63-bit long of the earliest position that the client can rewind back to prior to resending frames.
-Value MUST be >= 0.

 <a name="frame-resume-ok"></a>
 #### RESUME_OK Frame (0x0E)